QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

      If you prefer to download the corresponding .rpm file for manual QWT installation for Windows 7, this is still available from the repositories (version `4.1.69-1 <https://yum.qubes-os.org/r4.2/current/dom0/fc37/rpm/qubes-windows-tools-4.1.69-1.fc37.noarch.rpm>`__ ).

-   - For use with **Windows 10 and 11**, you have to install the new, preliminary version 4.2.0 of Qubes Windows Tools.
-As this new QWT version is currently only provided in the testing area of Qubes R4.3, it has to be installed by downloading the .rpm file from the repository (version `4.2.0-1 <https://yum.qubes-os.org/r4.3/current-testing/dom0/fc41/rpm/qubes-windows-tools-4.2.0-1.fc41.noarch.rpm>`__ ).
+   - For use with **Windows 10 and 11**, you have to install the new, preliminary version 4.2.1 of Qubes Windows Tools.
+As this new QWT version is currently only provided in the testing area of Qubes R4.3, it has to be installed by downloading the .rpm file from the repository (version `4.2.1-1 <https://yum.qubes-os.org/r4.3/current-testing/dom0/fc41/rpm/qubes-windows-tools-4.2.1-1.fc41.noarch.rpm>`__ ).

    After downloading, copy the file to `dom0` as described in `How to copy from dom0 <https://www.qubes-os.org/doc/how-to-copy-from-dom0/#copying-to-dom0>`__ and install it via ``sudo dnf install PATH_TO_RPMFILE``.

    **Caution:** Installation of one of these QWT versions will remove the other one, if it is installed.

-   **Warning:** The older version of Qubes Windows Tools, and possibly the new version 4.2.0-1, too, will be replaced during the next `dom0` update by the current dummy version 4.1.70-1.
+   **Warning:** The older version of Qubes Windows Tools, and possibly the new version 4.2.1-1, too, will be replaced during the next `dom0` update by the current dummy version 4.1.70-1.
 This can be inhibited by appending the line `exclude=qubes-windows-tools` to the file `/etc/dnf/dnf.conf` in ``dom0``.
 But this will also stop any further QWT updates - so be sure to remove this line when - hopefully - a new fully functional version 4.2.1-1 of Qubes Windows Tools will be made available for Windows 10 and 11!!!

    This package brings the ISO with Qubes Windows Tools that is passed to the VM when `--install-windows-tools` is specified for the ``qvm-start`` command.
 Please note that none of this software ever runs in ``dom0`` or any other part of the system except for the Windows AppVM in which it is to be installed. (it could not run in ``dom0`` at all, because ``dom0`` is a VM running under Fedora, while the QWT software is Windows software.)

-2. To install the Qubes Windows Tools in a Windows VM one should start the VM passing the additional option ``--install-windows-tools``:
+2. To install the Qubes Windows Tools in a Windows VM, one should start the VM passing the additional option ``--install-windows-tools``:

    .. code:: bash

          qvm-start <VMname> --install-windows-tools

-   Once the Windows VM boots, a CDROM should appear in the ‘My Computer’ menu (typically as ``D:`` or ``E:``) with the setup program with the setup program ``qubes-tools-x64.msi`` for Windows 7 or ``qubes-tools-4.2.0.exe`` for Windows 10 and 11 in its main directory.
+   Once the Windows VM boots, a CDROM should appear in the ‘My Computer’ menu (typically as ``D:`` or ``E:``) with the setup program with the setup program ``qubes-tools-x64.msi`` for Windows 7 or ``qubes-tools-4.2.1.exe`` for Windows 10 and 11 in its main directory.

 3. Install Qubes Windows Tools by starting the setup program (logged in as administrator), optionally selecting the ``Xen PV disk drivers``.